SukanyaKarri/My_Business_Intelligence_Portfolio_Projects/PowerBI/BI4_Housing_Dataset_BigQuery/README.md

 ### Median Sales Price Dax: Used Bar chart to check median value for regions
 ## Metrics : DAX : Unit sold for lat_year  & quarter created using calcualte and filter  - KPI card used

+## Page 2: Sales Performance
+- Created DAX: Aveage SQM per price by region - Donut is used
+- DAX : Total YTD  using TotalYTD - Barchart is used